MARVEL Distinguished Lectures

 Created on Oct 19, 2023

-Thumbnail of Laura Gagliardi: Homogeneous and heterogeneous catalysis, 2 challenges for quantum chemistry
+Thumbnail of 8: Homogeneous and heterogeneous catalysis: two challenges for modern quantum chemistry

 8th MARVEL Distinguished Lecture (MDL) - Laura Gagliardi